windows31/hoganfamtrains-bedrock/README.md

 # Hoganfamtrains Bedrock
-The bedrock edition port to the Hoganfam trains project to be able to use the trains on bedrock edition via the geyser plugin This pack is usable on bedrock versions upto 1.16.0 and no further backporting will be done.
-This pack will be updated only when a new release is made on the main project to retain support for other packs such as MTVehicles for Bedrock.
+The bedrock edition port to the Hoganfam trains project via the geyser plugin and this pack is deemed usable for production servers.
+This pack is usable on bedrock versions upto 1.19 and no further backporting will be done.
+This pack will be updated only when a new release is made on the main project to retain support for other packs such as [MTVehicles for Bedrock](https://github.com/Tydium/MTVehicles-Bedrock-Pack).

 Things needed before installation:
 1. Make sure the GeyserMC plugin along with TrainCarts Is downloaded on your server as the latest version